jesusjorge/jesusjorge.github.io/README.md

 3) **[INIT]** https://api.github.com/repos/jesusjorge/pysite/contents/init.py
     This is the script I want to execute.
-It doesn't have any Cache Delay (sometimes) It also provides static methods for retreiving further files, install imports, and execute code
+It doesn't have any Cache Delay (sometimes) It also provides static methods for retreiving further files, install imports, and execute code From there, it will continue with the execution of the desired program.

 And all this can be executed from this individual line (Works with Linux and Windows)